Now accepting 2018 Mini-Grant applications – Due date February 28, 2018.

 - Apply via our application portal.
-(Available January 2018)
+(Now accepting applications)

 The Mini-Grant program does not require the submission of a final report; however a site visit may be required.
 We encourage you to update the CFHoCo on the project that was funded, including sharing results, pictures, articles, etc.

 Our Mini-Grant program is made possible by donors who have established Unrestricted and Field-of-Interest Funds.
 Through this generous support, collectively, these funds provide CFHoCo the flexibility to use its extensive knowledge of community issues and organizations to make grants that both support programs that make our community vibrant and that are responsive to the needs of the community.
 Donors utilize the expertise of CFHoCo’s staff and Board of Directors to identify opportunities to make grants that will have the most impact in the community.